uwc-eresearch/user_documentation/docs/connectivity/VPN.md

 A new window will pop up where you must type your authentication credentials (**without @sanbi.ac.za**) under the `User name` and `Password` fields.
 Click `Add` when done.

 ![Ubuntu 18 OVPN credentials](../_media/vpn/ubuntu_18.04/3.png)

+**_OPTIONAL:_ You can allow this VPN to only provide the IP addresses from within SANBI and not route all of your traffic through SANBI.
+To do this, go to the `IPv4` tab in the window above, tick on `Use this connection only for resources on its network` and click `Add`.**

 You will now see your VPN connection listed under the `VPN` heading.
 You'll now be able to connect to the SANBI VPN.